Swynfel/ceramic/README.md

 # Ceramic
 A python module for playing variations of the board game Azul, implemented in C++.

-## Build for Python
+## Build using python's setuptools

 ### Dependencies

+The simplest method for building the python module is using python's `setuptools`.
-Before building this repository make sure to install the following dependencies:
+Make sure to install the following dependencies:
 - C++14 compiler
 - [Pybind11](https://github.com/pybind/pybind11)

+It is also possible to build the python module using CMake.
+You need to run `export PYBIND=1` (or `SET PYBIND=1` on windows), and follow the **Build for C++ only** section.

 #### Pybind11